kehkok/nilmtk-ukdale/README.md

 Thus, these materials are to assist an apprentice for exploring and deep-diving practically into NILM analytics.
 Below open source systems are adopted:

 - NILMTK is an open source toolkit for non-intrusive load monitoring.
 It contains rich set of APIs for exploring energy disaggregation.
 The information is well published in [NILMTK github](https://github.com/nilmtk/nilmtk).
-- [UK-Dale](https://data.ukedc.rl.ac.uk/browse/edc/efficiency/residential/EnergyConsumption/Domestic)dataset in h5 format.
+- [UK-Dale](https://data.ukedc.rl.ac.uk/browse/edc/efficiency/residential/EnergyConsumption/Domestic) dataset in h5 format.
 May refer to [UKEDC](https://data.ukedc.rl.ac.uk/browse/edc/efficiency/residential/EnergyConsumption/Domestic/UK-DALE-2017/UK-DALE-FULL-disaggregated)
 - Python and Jupyter Notebook development environment either on Desktop or Docker.
 The simple guideline to preparing a Docker is located at "Docker" folder with **Dockerfile** for building the docker image.

 **Tutorial** folder consists of series of ipynb files to guide you through NILMTK.
 It has three major modules: